AWuMie/HobbyTeamManager/README.md

 ```

 ## Project Status
-I was able to CRUD seasons with matchdays, players and was about to look after the availability of players on matchdays and the teams, when I decided to have an a little more "holistic approach" and also introduce a site to allow more than one team to be managed by the app.
+After having created CRUD pages for seasons with matchdays, players and was about to look after the availability of players on matchdays and the teams, I decided to have an a little more "holistic approach" and also introduce a site to allow more than one hobby team to be managed by the app.
 #### Next steps are ...
 * implement Site model with "flexible" layout
 * add unit testing using NUnit and Moq starting with the Site model